What is Cache? Why is Cache Needed? Different Types of Cache

 Write-around cache allows write operations to be written to storage, skipping the cache altogether.
 This keeps the cache from becoming flooded when large amounts of write I/O occur.
 The disadvantage is that data is not cached unless it is read from storage.
 As such, the initial read operation will be comparatively slow because the data has not yet been cached.

 Write-through cache writes data to both the cache and storage.
 The advantage of this approach is that newly written data is always cached, thereby allowing the data to be read quickly.
 A drawback is that write operations are not considered to be complete until the data is written to both the cache and primary storage.
-This causes write-through caching to introduce latency into write operations.
+This causes write-through caching to introduce latency to write operations.

 Write-back cache is similar to write-through caching in that all write operations are directed to the cache.
 The difference is that once the data is cached, the write operation is considered complete.
 The data is later copied from the cache to storage.
 In this approach, there is low latency for both read and write operations.
 The disadvantage is that, depending on the caching mechanism used, the data may be vulnerable to lose until it is committed to storage.